 Types of Coverage & Premiums

-The three main types of coverage are:
+The two main types of coverage are:

 - Accident and Illness – Coverage for accidents and most illnesses, except for pre-existing conditions.
 This is the most popular coverage option as it protects pet owners from the most unexpected medical expenses.